venice-timones/phylodynamic-workflow-1/08-createDateFiles/input/README.md

 # Folder for input
-Put here the input files.
+Put here the input file.

 Input:

-* Metadata files that needs to have date text file.
-Can apply the scripts to multiple metadata files.
+* One metadata file: `.tsv`